 Evolution of an idea or a discipline central to the humanities.
 Content varies from year to year.
-For university honors students only.
 For University Honors Program students only.
 Offered: A.

 This course will study the history of the symbolism of the Triune God from its origin in the imagery of the Hebrew Bible and the Christian New Testament through its diverging interpretations as either an experiential or a speculative symbolism, leading eventually to the separation of the Eastern and Western Christian traditions over these differences and their implications